-Sl.
-Course Code of Title of the Theory Course Credits
+SI.
+No. Course Code of Theory Course Credits

-No. Theory Course

 Compulsory Courses

 1 MED202 Teacher Education and Pedagogical Practice 3

 2 MED204 Human Rights Education 3

 3 MED206 Historical and Political Perspectives of Education.
 3

 4 MED208 Research in Education-II 3

 5 MED210 Education Studies 3

-6. MED 212 Entrepreneurial Mindset 2
+6 MED 212 Entrepreneurship Development in Education 2

-Elective
+Elective (any one of the following)

+7 MED 214 Education for Sustainable Development 4

+8 MED 216 Social Theory of Education: Issues and Trends 4

-7 MOOC 4
+9 MOOC 4

 Total Theory Credits 21

 Course Code of Practical Course Title of the Practical Course

-7 MED250 Dissertation 3
+10 MED250 Dissertation 3

-8 MED252 Internship in TEI 4
+11 MED252 Internship in TEI 4

 NSS/NCC

 Total Practical Credits 7

 Total Semester Credits 28

 MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.
-Students are required to successfully complete one of such prescribed MOOCs in order to get requisite number of credits and marks.

 NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
 It will be evaluated internally.
 The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. # NUES (Non University Examination System)